Frequently Asked Questions

 A

 ZeppelinArt's primary goal is to provide front and back covers for printing and track list comparisons.
 Due to server space constraints extra art such as gatefolds, booklets, slipcovers, and CDs are often not posted.
 Contact me to check availability of extra artwork.
-It is also recommended that you contact me before uploading any extra art.
-In many cases I already have the art within the Master Archives.

 Q